WebOfTrustInfo/rwot5-boston/draft-documents/activitypub-decentralized-distributed/activitypub-decentralized-distributed.md

 certificate authorities.

-At this point, users could even optionally transition from a client-server model system to a fully peer-topeer system.
+At this point, users could even optionally transition from a client-server model system to a fully peer-to-peer system.

 ## ActivityPub overview